eulenfunk/packages/eulenfunk-linkcheck/README.md

-gluon lan and wifi neighbour check
+eulenfunk lan and wifi neighbour check
 ==================================

 this script looks for wifi and lan mesh neighbours.